Constitution of Student Government Association

 5. Conviction for violation of civil or criminal law.

-2. The Student Affairs Committee, the Institution-Wide Committee, and the College President must approve the removal of an SGA President for Constitutional causes.
+2. The Dean of Students, Vice President for Academic and Student Success and the College President must approve the removal of an SGA President for Constitutional causes.

 3. Every semester, the SGA Advisor will determine GPA and enrollment status of each officer to determine continuing eligibility to serve.
 Failure to maintain either GPA or enrollment status will result in immediate removal of office or appointed status.

-1. This Constitution will take effect upon review and approval by 2/3 vote at a regular SGA meeting, review by the Student Affairs Committee, and approval by the Institution Wide Committee and the President of the College.
+1. This Constitution will take effect upon review and approval by 2/3 vote at a regular SGA meeting, review by the Dean of Students, and approval by the Vice President of Academic and Student Success.